SebGrabowski/MNXB01/README.md

 # MNXB01
-Course at the Lund University, 2018.
+Course at Lund University, 2018.